skule/bylaws/standing-rules.md

 1. Approval of minutes
 1. Reports (see section 0.5.2)
 1. Business arising from reports
-1. General Orders (business postponed to this meeting or un-disposed-of when a previous meeting in the same session adjourned)
+1. Business postponed to this meeting or left over when a previous meeting in the same session adjourned
 1. Business on the agenda of the current meeting
 1. Consent agenda (see section 0.6)
 1. Other discussion items (see section 0.5)